Pr0m3T83u5/My_Blogger1_Website/README.md

 ## Key Features
 - ⚙️ Runs on an Express.js server with EJS-based dynamic webpages
 - 🕹️ Connected with PostgreSQL (read further on how to create the database and join it with the server)
-- 👨‍💻 Uses Bcrypt to "hash and salt" encrypt user passwords
+- 🔐 Uses Bcrypt to "hash and salt" encrypt user passwords
--  Authentication is done by a local Stratergy via PassportJS
+- 🔐 Authentication is done by a local Stratergy via PassportJS
+- 👨‍💻 Uses dotenv to create environment variables

   <p align="right">(<a href="#readme-top">back to top</a>)</p>